 Explore the CSS variables reference or inspect your site with web developer tools in your browser to identify the variables to change.

-Add your files into a Git repository if you haven't already.
+Add your files to a Git repository if you haven't already.

-Push the files to your chosen Git provider (we support GitHub, GitLab, Azure DevOps and others).
+Push the files to your Git provider (we support GitHub, GitLab, Azure DevOps, and Bitbucket).

 Log in to Reunite and create a new project; connect to your Git remote repository.

-The project is created and your site is built - go and check it out!
+Your project is created and your site is built automatically.